Kenyatta A.C. Hinkle: The Evanesced

-In Hinkle's work The Evanesced, she creates amorphous representations of bodies, some feature dashes of color to accent certain parts of them.
-Hinkle offers a social commentary on missing Black women in American and the African Diaspora.
+In Hinkle's work The Evanesced, she creates amorphous representations of bodies: some feature dashes of color to accent certain parts.
+Hinkle offers a social commentary on missing Black women in America and the African Diaspora.
 She tries to give them voices through her work.
-She uses minimalist imagery yet is provocative, which further represents the meaning of the series.
 "The women [...] are surrounded by brushstrokes and lines that seem to slide them onto the canvas, like ghosts that happened to materialize within her paintings".
-She has an ability to use certain dualities in order to get the most out of her audience.
-Here she is very confrontational with the issues of sex trafficking, kidnappings, murder and other reasons for these disappearances, but at the same time she is creating sympathy and a call to action for these women.
-This call to action connects Hinkle's work to social justice movements by tying in The Evanesced to the #SayHerName Movement.
+Hinkle confronts issues of sex trafficking, kidnappings, murder and other reasons for disappearances, simultaneously creating sympathy and posing a call to action.
+Hinkle thus ties The Evanesced to the #SayHerName Movement.

 The series also includes a performance entitled The Evanesced: Embodied Disappearance.
-The performance draws on similar themes, and has a similar impact:"The Evanesced: Embodied Disappearance centers the death and ever-present afterlife of Black women to hold space for pain, remembrance, and healing".
+The performance draws on similar themes, and has a similar impact: "The Evanesced: Embodied Disappearance centers the death and ever-present afterlife of Black women to hold space for pain, remembrance, and healing".
 The performance piece, featuring Hinkle and her son, includes "a soundtrack of whispers, shuffles, and popular and underground music".
 The performance piece adds to the visual series a multi-dimensional examination of erasure and violence within the Black female experience.